alfem/telegram-download-daemon/README.md

 (If you don't want to install `cryptg` and its dependencies, you just need to install `telethon`)

+Warning: If you get a `File size too large message`, check the version of Telethon library you are using.
+Old versions have got a 1.5Gb file size limit.

 Obtain your own api id: https://core.telegram.org/api/obtaining_api_id